 When you think of unkind words, button up your lip and swallow gulp

 If you can’t say something nice, take a bit of good advice, and don’t say anything at all!

 We teach children to sing this song, but the lesson here is just as important for us who are older.
 We need to look at our family and friends that we attend church with as the body of Christ.
-Remember we are all part of the same body.
-This means, we should not be shooting arrows of criticism and unkind words at each other.
-Remember our tongue is as a fire and will destroy and leave things in ruin behind us if we do not control it.
+Remember, we are all part of the same body.
+Being a member of the same body means we should not be shooting arrows of criticism and unkind words at each other.
+Remember, our tongue is like a fire and will destroy and leave things in ruin behind us if we do not control it.
 So, will you allow God to control your tongue?
 Sometimes this can be difficult, especially when someone speaks harsh words to us.
-Our first response may be to defend ourselves and say something that is harsh or unkind in return.
-But God is challenging us to be kind toward one another, tender hearted and forgiving one another.
-When we say something and another person hears it, we cannot take it back, the words are already delivered.
-I want to challenge you to think about the things you say before it comes out of your mouth.
+Our first response may be to defend ourselves and say something harsh or unkind in return.
+But God is challenging us to be kind to one another, tender-hearted, and forgiving.
+When we say something and another person hears it, we cannot take back words already delivered.
+I want to challenge you to think about what you say before it comes out of your mouth.

 Say No to Gossip!